At Weglot, a question that we frequently get asked is whether our translation solution makes use of machine translation.

 Your newly translated web pages are then automatically published on your live site, and your website visitors get the option to choose between the different languages you offer via a language switcher that Weglot adds to your site.

 Why use machine translation?

-Say you’re an established company with thousands of web pages to translate, starting from scratch on such a project would be unwise to say the least.
-By getting a first layer of automatic machine translations you’re accelerating the process towards making your website multilingual.
+If you’re an established company with thousands of web pages to translate, imagine how long your localization efforts will take.
+By getting a first layer of automatic machine translations in such cases, you can accelerate your translation campaign and quickly go multilingual.

 - English → https://myswebsite.com